Aliases for FTO Gene

 GeneCards Summary for FTO Gene

 FTO (Fat Mass And Obesity Associated) is a Protein Coding gene.
-Diseases associated with FTO include lethal polymalformative syndrome, boissel type and growth retardation, developmental delay, coarse facies, and early death.
+Diseases associated with FTO include Growth Retardation, Developmental Delay, Facial Dysmorphism and Growth Retardation, Developmental Delay, Coarse Facies, And Early Death.
 Among its related pathways are Glucose / Energy Metabolism.
 GO annotations related to this gene include ferrous iron binding and oxidative RNA demethylase activity.

 UniProtKB/Swiss-Prot for FTO Gene

 Dioxygenase that repairs alkylated DNA and RNA by oxidative demethylation.
 Has highest activity towards single-stranded RNA containing 3-methyluracil, followed by single-stranded DNA containing 3-methylthymine.
-Has low demethylase activity towards single-stranded DNA containing 1-methyladenine or 3-methylcytosine.
-Specifically demethylates N(6)-methyladenosine (m6A) RNA, the most prevalent internal modification of messenger RNA (mRNA) in higher eukaryotes.
+Has low demethylase activity towards single-stranded DNA containing 1-methyladenine or 3-methylcytosine (PubMed:18775698, PubMed:20376003).
+Specifically demethylates N(6)-methyladenosine (m6A) RNA, the most prevalent internal modification of messenger RNA (mRNA) in higher eukaryotes (PubMed:22002720, PubMed:26458103).
 Has no activity towards 1-methylguanine.
 Has no detectable activity towards double-stranded DNA.
 Requires molecular oxygen, alpha-ketoglutarate and iron.
 Contributes to the regulation of the global metabolic rate, energy expenditure and energy homeostasis.
-Contributes to the regulation of body size and body fat accumulation.
+Contributes to the regulation of body size and body fat accumulation (PubMed:18775698, PubMed:20376003).
+In particular, it is involved in the regulation of thermogenesis and the control of adipocyte differentiation into brown or white fat cells (PubMed:26287746).